zdravkov/kendo-docs/api/wrappers/jsp/diagram/layout-grid.md

 ### componentSpacingY `float`

-defines the vertical spacing between each component.
+Defines the vertical spacing between each component.
 The default is 50.

 #### Example
     <kendo:diagram-layout-grid componentSpacingY="componentSpacingY">